About Internal Funding Sources

 The committee welcomes applications for partial support of projects for which a more comprehensive application is simultaneously made to SSHRC or some other external agency.

-Requests from new faculty are encouraged, although requests from established faculty researchers for funding to initiate new avenues of research and requests from researchers who received a “4A” decision from SSHRC in the most recent competition (did not receive an award owing to insufficient funds) will be considered.
+Requests from new faculty are encouraged, although requests from established faculty researchers for funding to initiate new avenues of research will be considered.

 John Lewis Paton Distinguished University Professorship